 Hair Removal Methods

 Since its approval by the FDA in 1997, as a safe and effective method for removing unwanted body and facial hair, laser hair removal has become the most popular cosmetic treatment across the globe.
-Laser hair removal for permanent hair reduction is largely replacing temporary methods such as waxing and shaving.
+Laser hair removal for effective long term hair reduction is largely replacing temporary methods such as waxing and shaving.

 Bleaching causes irritation as it is a chemical treatment.
 Tweezing of hair is restricted to a small area of hair growth like the eyebrows.
 In cases of excessive hair growth on the chest and lower back in men and chest and abdomen in some women, these temporary methods of hair removal may not work well.
-Professional hair removal techniques include electrolysis and laser hair removal which eliminate hair re-growth in the treated area permanently.
+Professional hair removal techniques include electrolysis and laser hair removal which eliminates or significantly reduces hair re-growth in the treated area effectively.

-Electrolysis, though popular for permanent hair removal, is a tedious and invasive process, which causes discomfort and a topical anaesthetic may be required in some cases.
+Electrolysis, though popular for effective long term hair removal, is a tedious and invasive process, which causes discomfort and a topical anaesthetic may be required in some cases.
 Individual hairs are treated by heat or chemical energy, so it is a slow process by which only small areas can be treated at a time.
-Though the results of electrolysis are permanent, scarring and change in pigmentation may occur as an after-effect.
+Though the results of electrolysis are effective long term, scarring and change in pigmentation may occur as an after-effect.
 A study conducted in Turkey in the year 2000 showed that laser hair treatment was sixty times faster, less painful and more reliable than electrolysis.